XiovV/Golty/README.md

   certs:
 ```

-Using the above config, make below additions to the go-auto-yt `docker-compose.yml`:
+Using the above config, make the below additions to the go-auto-yt `docker-compose.yml`:

 ```YAML
 labels: